chainguard-dev/edu/content/chainguard/chainguard-enforce/how-to-connect-kubernetes-clusters.md

 > _This documentation is related to Chainguard Enforce.
 You can request access to the product by selecting **Chainguard Enforce** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs)._

 Connecting Kubernetes clusters to Chainguard Enforce allows you to assess the current state of the supply chain of your containerized workloads and enforce policy once your workloads match your desired state.

-There are two ways to connect Kubernetes clusters to enforce:
+This guide outlines how to connect your Kubernetes clusters to Enforce using the [Chainguard Enforce Agent](/chainguard/chainguard-enforce/enforce-overview/#the-chainguard-enforce-agent).

-- [Chainguard Enforce Agent](#chainguard-enforce-agent) – A lightweight agent that runs in your cluster
-- [Chainguard Enforce Agentless](#agentless-connections) – A zero footprint connection for Kubernetes clusters running in supported cloud providers.
-Currently supports AWS EKS and GCP GKE clusters.

-In this article, we’ll discuss when and how to use each of these options.

 ## Chainguard Enforce Agent

 The Enforce Agent is a flexible, general purpose way to connect your clusters to Chainguard Enforce.
 Clusters using the Enforce Agent are required to have [Service Account Token Volume Projection][k8s-docs-volume-projection] and [Service Account Issuer Discovery][k8s-docs-issuer-discover] enabled.

 [k8s-docs-volume-projection]: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection
 [k8s-docs-issuer-discover]: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-issuer-discovery

 You can test that token volume projection is enabled by creating a pod with a projected volume.
 First create a service account.

 You will first need to create a service account for your cluster if you have not done so already.
 The following example command creates a service account named `example-sa`.